@stylexjs/babel-plugin

 dev

-dev: boolean // Default: false
+dev: boolean; // Default: false

 When true, StyleX will insert function calls to inject the CSS rules at runtime, making it possible to use StyleX without setting up CSS file extraction.
+It also enables the DOM metadata used by the StyleX Dev Tools Extension.

 importSources